 A Trichet moment?

-Some commentators argue the strength of the global economy has given other central banks the collective ‘cloud cover’ to raise rates.
-Certainly, after the Sintra BIS meeting, central banks do seem to be targeting financial conditions and arguably rightly so.
+Some commentators argue the strength of the global economy has given other central banks room to raise rates.
+Certainly, after the meeting of central bank officials (hosted by the Bank for International settlements (BIS) in Sintra), central banks do seem to be targeting financial conditions and arguably rightly so.
 So, it is not so much that we worry about inflation rearing its head, rather, people and markets will (or may) worry about it.
-The Trump fiscal reforms and potential infrastructure spending seem ill-timed given where we are in the cycle (surely keep your fire power for bad times?).
+The Trump fiscal reforms and potential infrastructure spending seem ill timed given where we are in the cycle (surely keep your fire power for bad times?).
 This, combined with some evidence of rising wages (not necessary passed through to CPI) will give the Fed the opportunity and certainly justification to raise rates.
 Arguably, the problem is the narrow targeting of inflation rather than a much broader definition of financial conditions and asset price inflation.
 So, we could continue to see the Fed raise rates with conventional inflation below target — how extraordinary!
 We remember when Mr Trichet, President of the European Central Bank, rather famously and misguidedly raised rates twice in 2011 with the euro-dollar exchange rate at 1.4 and the oil price at US$110.
 Sure, the energy cycle dances to a different tune but hey, that was a legendary policy mistake.

 Waiting for the dog to bark?

-- Demographics Cliff: How to Survive and Prosper During the Great Deflation of 2014-2019
+- Ageing demographics, reference paper: Demographics Cliff: How to Survive and Prosper During the Great Deflation of 2014 2019

-- The Escape from Balance Sheet Recession and the QE Trap: A Hazardous Road for the World Economy
+- Debt trap, reference paper: The Escape from Balance Sheet Recession and the QE Trap: A Hazardous Road for the World Economy.

-- U.S. Economic Prospects: Secular Stagnation, Hysteresis, and the Zero Lower Bound; Lawrence H. Summers; Keynote Address at the NABW Policy Conference, 24 February 2014
+- Secular stagnation: a prolonged period of low or no economic growth within an economy.
+Reference paper: U.S. Economic Prospects: Secular Stagnation, Hysteresis, and the Zero Lower Bound; Lawrence H. Summers; Keynote Address at the NABW Policy Conference, 24 February 2014.